fedepaj/tappo/README.md

 # tappo
-Is a safety oriented smart cap tat senses liquid level.
+Is a safety oriented smart cap that senses liquid level.

-It's build manly for plastic tanks as are the ones used in the targeted senarios:
+It's buildt manly for plastic tanks as are the ones used in the targeted senarios:
-* To help my father, that needs to fill distilled water tanks to refill the acquarium, know when to shut the valve to avoid a tank overflow.
+* monitor distilled water tanks, used to refill an acquarium, to know when to shut the valve to avoid a tank overflow;
-* To help monitor waste water produced by air conditioning system stored in plastic tanks.
+* monitor waste water produced by air conditioning system often stored in plastic tanks.

 When the device is inserted, it senses it and starts measuring the distance between the liquid and itself.